hphelion/documentation/commercial/GA1/commercial.install-GA-DNSaaS.md

 3. Click **Updates and Extensions** and then select **Updates and Extensions** to open the Updates and Extensions page.
 4. Click **Configure** in the top-right corner of the page to display the Configure dialog box.

-5. Log in using HP Cloud OS Content Delivery Network credentials.
+5. Log in with HP Cloud OS Content Delivery Network credentials. <br>If you do not have a login credentials for HP Cloud OS Content Delivery Network then create an account.
+Perform the following steps to create an account on the HP Cloud OS Content Delivery Network:

+	1. On the HP Helion Horizon Undercloud dashboard, click  the **Admin** tab in the left panel.

-6. Click **OK** to save the details.
-The updates are displayed in the Updates and Extensions page.
+	2. Click **Updates and Extensions** and then select **Updates and Extensions** to open the Updates and Extensions page.

- <br>OR <br>
-Click **Cancel** to cancel the process.
+	3. Click **Configure** in the top-right corner of the page to display the Configure dialog box.

+	4. Click **Sign up Now** below the description in the Configure dialog box.<br>
+       The page navigates to the HP Helion Product Catalog.
+Then, do the following:</br>

+	5. Click **Sign In** in the top of the page to open the HP Web ID dialog box.

+	6. Click **Sign Up for Web ID** to create log-in credentials.
+The HP WEB ID dialog box is displayed.

+	7. Enter the required details.

+	8. Select the check box next to **I agree to the Terms of Use** to accept the terms and conditions.

+	9. Click **Submit**.<br>The credentials are authenticated and the account is created.

+		Once you register on the HP Helion Product Catalog, you are required to configure your credentials.
-7. Click **Download** against the package that you want to download on your local system from a  list of .csu file.
+6. Click **Download** against the package that you want to download on your local system from a  list of .csu file.
-8. Select **dns.csu** file from the list and click **Publish**.
+8. Select the appropriate file (for example: **dns.csu**) from the list and click **Publish**.
 Publish dialog box is displayed.

 9. Click **Publish** to install the package.